r7uaz0n/jekyll-now/_posts/2017-5-16-Tuesday-May-16th.md

 >10

-Got some help from stack but got stuck.
+Got some help from slack but still trying to figure out the rest of the solution.

 ## What I got stuck on:

-- Stuck on above problem.
-Code I'm working with that is not correct:
+- Above problem.
+Code I'm working with that is not correct or complete:

 ```javascript
   var i=0;